 In this paper, we introduce three different black-box approaches for computing a boundary, and compare their performance on real-world ontologies.
-The first approach uses an axiom pinpointing algorithm as black-box reasoner, whereas the second one modifies the Hitting-Set-Tree-based black-box approach to axiom pinpointing [11,21].
+The first approach uses an axiom pinpointing algorithm as black-box reasoner, whereas the second one modifies the Hitting-Set-Tree-based black-box approach to axiom pinpointing [9, 19].
 The third uses binary search and can only be applied if the labeling lattice is a linear order.
-It can be seen as a generalization of the black-box approach to reasoning in possibilistic Description Logics described in [16].
-All the proofs omitted in this paper can be found in [2].
+It can be seen as a generalization of the black-box approach to reasoning in possibilistic Description Logics described in [14].